 “It’s OK To Be in This Much Pain”

 Many grieving parents frequently need to have their pain acknowledged, and to be told that it isn’t strange or unusual for them to be in such pain.
-Let your loved one know that they are doing just fine feeling what they’re feeling.
+Let your loved one know that they are doing just fine feeling what they’re feeling and encourage them to feel their emotions.

 And On That Same Note: “Everyone Grieves Differently”

 Some parents may grieve more openly than others.
 Some might be quiet about it and not want to discuss the situation.
 If they’re feeling any sort of guilt over the way they’re grieving, let them know it’s OK to do it their own way.
-There is no right or wrong way to grieve.
+There is no right or wrong way to go about this, and there’s no way they can predict how they will react to their situation.
+They might end up surprising themselves if they don’t grieve the “textbook” way, which in turn might cause them to feel guilt.
+Remind them that whatever they are feeling is normal.

 “Don’t Feel The Need To Hurry Up Your Grief”

 Sometimes there will be people (read: jerks) who will tell you that you’ve grieved your dead child for long enough.
 But unless you’ve been there, you have no idea what it is like.
 Parents who have lost their babies grieve them for the rest of their lives.
-And while you should certainly seek outside help if you are in a dark place for very long, you should also never allow someone else to make it seem as though you should not grieve your child however you like.
+And while you should certainly seek outside help if you are in a dark place for very long, you should also never allow someone else to make it seem as though you should not grieve your child however you do.
+Each person will handle their situation differently: some might feel numb at first and feel overwhelming sadness weeks, maybe even months later; some may grieve immediately and strongly, and for others, their grief may be a long, slow burn.
+Be patient with them — it’s going to be a long and rocky road.

 “If Someone Doesn’t Understand Your Pain, Tell Them To F*ck Off”

-Grieving parents often end up finding who their true friends are once they’ve lost their children.
-True friends will be kind and understanding; False friends will try to force you to grieve as they would, or won’t acknowledge your pain.
-It's perfectly acceptable to cut these people out of your life.
+Grieving parents often end up finding out who their true friends are once they’ve lost their children.
+True friends will be kind and understanding; false friends will try to force you to grieve as they would, or won’t acknowledge your pain.
+It's perfectly understandable if you want to cut the latter out of your life.

 “This Is Not Your Fault”

 The best thing anyone ever told me after my daughter died was that it wasn’t my fault, and that I should ignore the guilt that consumed me.
 In those first few weeks, my mind constantly played tricks on me, trying to figure out how her death was somehow my fault.
 But it wasn’t.
-Let your loved one know that it is not their fault.
+Let your loved one know that this was something out of their control, and be prepared to remind them of this again and again.

 “You Are — And Will Always Be — A Mother”